gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 jacket.
 As he darted away, Erileine instinctively stuck out her foot.

 "Ooph!"
 Down he went.
 The bosun pounced on him.
-"Let go of me, you sock-clutching bent-masted..."
-His stream of curses set the people nearby laughing.
+"Let go of me, you sock-clutching bent-masted…" His stream of curses set the people nearby laughing.

 Not the bosun, though.
 Erileine thought steam was going to start coming out of his ears.
-"Right," he said grimly, "If you want to play the goat..."
-He pulled a twist of cord out of his pocket and twisted the boy's arms behind her back.
+"Right," he said grimly, "If you want to play the goat…" He pulled a twist of cord out of his pocket and twisted the boy's arms behind her back.
 "There?
 Happy now?" he asked as he tied the boy's wrists together.

 He glared at him, then at Razi, and then spat at Erileine's feet.
 Muttering under his breath, the bosun pushed him toward the Hardeck.